deadbok/project_network/README.md

  * `router-*`: Configuration files for the routers
  * `server-*`: Configuration files for the servers

+# 9. Building additional files or updating them.

+At the top level is a make file with the following rules:

+ * router-conf: Build the router configuration files from the Markdown "              formatted versions.
+ * recovery: Build a .pdf version of the recovery documentation.
+ * all: Build all.

+To invoke any of these, use the make command:

+	make *rule name*

 # 9. Futher reading

  * [SRX Configuration example using fully qualified domain names in security policies](https://kb.juniper.net/InfoCenter/index?page=content&id=KB20994&actp=search)